-Autocomplete lists are dynamical lists.
-You can enter a keyword to display the corresponding objects (engineers, customers or resources) in the list.
+Autocomplete lists are dynamic lists.
+You can enter a keyword to display the corresponding objects (engineers, tickets, customers or resources) in the list.
 Then you select the desired object.
-The above figure shows an autocomplete list with three fixed entries (No entries, Entries unknown and Entries con-fidential) and four resource objects of the resource type HP Printer, which have been found using the keyword "print".
+The above figure shows an autocomplete list which displays a message to enter at least three characters to start the search.
+The results are displayed upon entering the required characters.